urfave/cli/docs/v3/examples/flags.md

 For bool flags you can specify the flag multiple times to get a count(e.g -v -v -v or -vvv)

+> If you want to support the `-vvv` flag, you need to set `Command.UseShortOptionHandling`.

 <!-- {
   "args": ["&#45;&#45;foo", "&#45;&#45;foo"],
   "output": "count 2"